Kylie Jenner Shows Off Her Curves In A White Swimsuit

 But Kylie certainly isn’t the only member of the Kardashian-Jenner clan who’s been showing off her body in her swimwear recently.

-As Inquisitr previously reported, her mom Kris Jenner and big sister Kourtney Kadashian were recently spotted showing off their toned bodies on a sunglounger in a snap Kourtney shared online earlier this week.
+As Inquisitr previously reported, her mom Kris Jenner and big sister Kourtney Kardashian were recently spotted showing off their toned bodies on a sun lounger in a snap Kourtney shared online earlier this week.